 They may use the following signs that indicate good hair elasticity:

-The elasticity of hair depends on its structural integrity, which has two parts: the outer cuticle layer and the inner cortex.
+The elasticity of hair is closely tied to its structural integrity, consisting of two essential components: the outer cuticle layer and the inner cortex.

 Physical Abrasion

-Combing or brushing wet hair can be challenging because it tends to swell and be under osmotic pressure.
-It offers more resistance and may require more force, which makes it more prone to breakage.
-Numerous studies have emphasized the reduced elasticity and tensile strength of wet hair fibers.
+Combing or brushing wet hair poses a challenge as wet hair tends to swell and be under osmotic pressure.
+Wet hair offers increased resistance, requiring more force during grooming, making it more susceptible to breakage.
+Numerous studies have highlighted wet hair fibers’ diminished elasticity and tensile strength.

 Chemical Treatments

-Hair perming involves the use of alkaline thioglycolic acid while relaxing involves the use of sodium hydroxide or guanidine hydroxide.
-Both methods alter the chemical bonding in the hair structure and weaken the hair fiber.
+In the case of hair perming, alkaline thioglycolic acid is commonly used, while relaxing involves the application of sodium hydroxide or guanidine hydroxide.
+Both methods alter the chemical bonding in the hair structure, weakening the overall hair fiber.

 UV Radiation